Sputter. Sputter. Sputter. That’s weird. My car’s never made that sound before.

 –And, when I’m out of fuel, I am more susceptible to the enemy’s lies.
 I am tempted to believe that a thinner body would solve my problems (It won’t.), or that everyone else who “doesn’t have this body image struggle like I do” is living a freer, happier life.
 (It’s body image idolatry.)

-If you feel like you are on empty, here’s a little test to see if rest may be what’s needed to fill your tank and improve your body image:
+Feel like you are on empty?
+Take this test to see if rest may be what’s needed to fill your tank and improve your body image:

 **We ALL need regular reminders to rest!
 Pin this image to one of your Pinterest boards so you’ll have a reminder every time you browse!